-(8) Other information

 Particulars Amount

 (i) Gross Non-Performing Assets

 (a) Related parties

 (b) Other than related parties

 (ii) Net Non-Performing Assets

 (a) Related parties

 (b) Other than related parties

 (iii) Assets acquired in satisfaction of debt

+Not es:

-- 1. As defined in paragraph 5.1.26 of the Directions. - 2.
-Provisioning norms shall be applicable as prescribed in these Directions. - 3.
-All notified Accounting Standards and Guidance Notes issued by ICAI are applicable including for valuation of investments and other assets as also assets acquired in satisfaction of debt.
-However, market value in respect of quoted investments and break up/ fair value/ NAV in respect of unquoted investments shall be disclosed irrespective of whether they are classified as long term (amortised cost in the case of Ind AS) or current (fair value in the case of Ind AS) in (5) above.
+1. As define d in paragraph 5.1.26 of the Direct ions.

+2. Provision ing norms shall be applicable as p rescribed in these Directions.

+including satisfactic break up irrespecti for valuation of investments and on of debt.
+However, market valu / fair value/ NAV in respect of u ance Notes issued by ICAI are applicable other assets as also assets acquired in le in respect of quoted investments and nquoted investments shall be disclosed s long term (amortised cost in the case of nd AS) in (5) above.

+Annex IX

-Annex IX Reporting Format for NBFCs Declaring Dividend
+Reporting Format for NBFCs Declaring Dividend